On the K\"onig-Hall-Egerv\'ary theorem for multidimensional matrices and multipartite hypergraphs: Linear programming approach

 As for fractional matchings and fractional vertex covers in general hypergraphs, we have the following.

-\begin{teorema} Given a $d$-dimensional $(0,1)$-matrix $A$ of order $n$, the maximum weight of a polyplex in $A$ is equal to the minimum weight of its hyperplane cover. \end{teorema}
+\begin{teorema} Given a $d$-dimensional $(0,1)$-matrix $A$ of order $n$, the maximum weight of a polyplex contained in $A$ is equal to the minimum weight of its hyperplane cover. \end{teorema}

-\begin{proof} The problem~(2) is the dual problem to the problem~(1).
-The duality theorem for linear programming implies that the optimal value for the objective function of the problem~(1) coincides with the optimal value in the problem~(2). \end{proof}
+\begin{proof} Problem~(2) is dual to Problem~(1).
+The duality theorem for linear programming implies that the optimal value for the objective function of Problem~(1) coincides with the optimal value in Problem~(2). \end{proof}

-We finish this section with one more easy corollary of the linear programming.
+We finish this section with one more easy corollary of linear programming.